landislab/landislab.github.io/home/index.md

 To this end, we develop probabilistic models of evolution, write open source and community-minded software to analyze those models, and test evolutionary hypotheses by fitting those models to biological and simulated datasets.

 **Interested in joining?**
-We're always looking for creative thinkers that study models of evolution!
+We're always looking for creative thinkers who study evolution!
 Please email [Michael](mailto:michael.landis@wustl.edu) directly to inquire about postdoctoral, graduate, and undergraduate research opportunities.

 ----